I Don't Know Anybody Else

 "I Don't Know Anybody Else" is a song by Italian music group Black Box.
-It was the second single from their debut album, Dreamland (1990), and was originally released in the United States in December 1989.
-It was released worldwide in the early months of 1990 and had a great success in record charts, including Ireland, Switzerland, Norway and the United Kingdom, where it reached the Top 5.
-In other countries, it peaked between number 5 and number 10.
-It entered the UK Singles Chart on February 17, 1990 and remained for eight weeks.
+It was released as the second single from their debut album, Dreamland (1990), in early 1990.
+The single became a chart hit, including Ireland, Switzerland, Norway and the United Kingdom, where it reached the top five.

-The song features an uncredited Martha Wash on lead vocals, while Katrin Quinol lip-synches the vocals in its accompanying music video.
+The song features an uncredited Martha Wash on lead vocals, while Katrin Quinol lip-synches the vocals in its accompanying music video, directed by Judith Briant.
 The melody line in the intro resembles a section of "Love Sensation" by Loleatta Holloway, the original line being "Can't you see that I love nobody else".